iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 The second argument is the height of the Merkle tree, which is used to define how many signature keys the author has.
 To calculate the number of signature keys an author has, use this formula: Number of signature keys = 2<sup>height</sup>.
 For example a height of 3 would result in 8 signature keys, which could be used to sign 8 messages.
     ​
 The third argument defines whether the author has an encryption key pair.
-This argument must be `true` if you plan on [getting the public encryption keys of subscribers on the channel](#getting-the-public-encryption-keys-of-subscribers).
+This argument must be `true` if you plan on using the channel to [get the public encryption keys of subscribers](#getting-the-public-encryption-keys-of-subscribers).

 ### Announcing a channel